FMHCA is a chapter of the American Mental Health Counselors Association, and is the only organization working exclusively for LMHCs in Florida.

 2. Gain an understanding on what it means to engage in healthy gaming behaviors and to promote

 3. Use evidence-based recommendations to promote wellness and balance for youth engaged in

 About the Presenter: Amanda Weston, MA

-Amanda is a second year PhD student in the Behavioral and Community Sciences program at the University of South Florida.
+Amanda is a doctoral candidate in the Behavioral and Community Sciences program at the University of South Florida.
 Her research interests include technology addiction with a concentration in video games and how technology affects developmental, social, and behavioral processes for youth and young adults.
 She is a Registered Mental Health Counselor Intern (RMHCI) working at Rogers Behavioral Health with youth and adults affected by mood disorders, obsessive-compulsive disorder, and autism spectrum disorder.
-She is also a graduate research assistant at USF working on two federal grants aimed at implementing services to assist individuals with disabilities gain competitive employment.
+She is also a graduate research associate at USF working on two federal grants aimed at implementing services to assist individuals with disabilities gain competitive employment.